kjirou/selenium-webdriver-util/README.md

   - Filter elements by keyword or RegExp matcher
 - `selectOption`
   - Select a option tag from a select tag
+- `breakpoint`
+  - To stop running tests until receive a key from the terminal

 Please refer function's comment too!